SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/geometry/4.0/README.rst

 Snow's work).

 This  setup  uses  the  new  ``basic/1.0``  materials  resource  files published  in Bayeux  >= 2.1.
-The ``std::XXXX`` materials are considered obsolete and must not be used anymore.
+The materials  named ``std::XXXX``  are considered obsolete and must not be used anymore.

 We also have added a simple model for the external shielding with pure iron walls surrounding the demonstrator module.